 \label{topsim}

-Topic distribution of a tweet can be inferenced by applying topic model estimated from the tweets collections of users.
+A topic distribution of a tweet can be obtained by applying a topic model estimated from the tweets collections of users.

 The topic similarity between tweet and user can be calculated with methods such as the cosine distance \cite{cha2007comprehensive} or the Jensen-Shannon Divergence \cite{weng2010twitterrank} with satisfactory results.

-In our research, we adopt cosine distance to measure the topic similarity, which is defined as:
+In our research, we adopt a cosine distance to measure the topic similarity, which is defined as:

 \begin{equation}